The critical variational setting for stochastic evolution equations: Main results

-The blow-up criteria \eqref{eq:blowupcrit} is a variant of our results in \cite{AV19_QSEE_2}.
+The blow-up criterion \eqref{eq:blowupcrit} is a variant of our results in \cite{AV19_QSEE_2}.
 In the semi-linear case the result is already contained in \cite[Theorem 4.10(3)]{AV19_QSEE_2}.
 We will use this result to obtain global well-posedness in several cases below.